OpenDSA/OpenDSA/Doc/source/Extensions.rst

 SYNOPSIS::

-    .. inlineav:: avId [slideshow | diagram]
+    .. inlineav:: avId
        :output: [show | hide]
+       :points: #
+       :required: [true | false]
+       :threshold: #
+       :type: [ss]

 DESCRIPTION
-    ``.. inlineav:: avId [slideshow | diagram]``
+    ``.. inlineav:: avId``

       Create a container for an inline AV with the given ID.

-      Providing the 'slideshow' argument will create an interactive slideshow.
-      Providing the 'diagram' argument will create a static example.
+      The points, required, threshold and type arguments are automatically appended to the inlineav directive by the configuration process and should not be added manually

     ``:output: [show | hide]``

       If the AV is a slideshow, controls whether or not the message box is displayed Note the 'output' argument is only valid for slideshows.

+    ``:points: #``

+      Added automatically by the configuration process, do NOT add manually

+    ``:required: [true | false]``

+      Added automatically by the configuration process, do NOT add manually

+    ``:threshold: #``

+      Added automatically by the configuration process, do NOT add manually

+    ``:type: [ss]``

+      Added automatically by the configuration process, do NOT add manually If type is 'ss', the inlineav will be a slideshow.
+If type is not specified, the inlineav will be a diagram.

 numref
 ------